Berkeley Springs State Park: Mineral springs

 The water is available for bathing at two park bathhouses and for drinking from a fountain at the 19th century Gentlemen's Spring House — as well as from every tap in town since the springs serve as the source of the municipal water supply.
 The current bathhouse includes nine separate bathing chambers with tubs capable of holding a total 750 gallons of water heated to 102 degrees.
 These baths are open to the public daily throughout the year and water is also bottled and sold commercially.

 The town is also the organizer of the annual Berkeley Springs’ International Water Tasting Competition.

 Museum

 The Museum of the Berkeley Springs is located on the second floor of the bathhouse.
 Established in 1984, it exhibits various historical items of natural and cultural significance to the springs and town.
 Admission is free, and the museum is open at least on weekends from March through December.

+Ecology

+The waters that leak directly from the spring are home to an introduced population of guppies that date to around the early 1940s.
+Originally from South America, they are able to survive throughout the year due to the constantly warm waters that outflow from the spring.

+Several other species of fish make their way up from Warm Spring Run into the hot spring itself.
+These fish include eastern blacknose dace, creek chub, central stoneroller, and bluntnose and cutlips minnows.
+There are also crayfish in the spring, and water snakes are seen occasionally as well.